Henry-YipHoYin/tsunyinlam.github.io/_posts/2021-02-06-applying-to-oxford-mathematics.md

 Other than that, you could also read the [UG mathematics handbooks](https://www.maths.ox.ac.uk/members/students/undergraduate-courses/teaching-and-learning/handbooks-synopses) to have a detailed overview of the course itself.

 For the choice of colleges, you could look at admit rates, teaching faculties, Norrington tables etc. You could refer to a [short article](https://etherlin.top/2021-04-10/How-do-you-choose-your-Oxford-College) my friend has written on the topic.
+As tutors would be responsible for teaching you in tutorials, it would be beneficial to find colleges with tutors that somewhat align with your interested fields.
+However, if you wish to go to a college purely because of a single faculty member there, then you might run the risk that that faculty member moves.

 ## Mathematics Admission Test